-At first glance, these three types of self-supervised learning methods may seem distinct, but researchers have made progress in understanding their connections. \citet{garrido2022duality} establish a duality between contrastive and feature decorrelation based methods, shedding light on their fundamental connections and complementarity.
-Additionally, \citet{balestriero2022contrastive} unveil the links between popular feature decorrelation based SSL methods and dimension reduction methods commonly employed in traditional unsupervised learning.
-These findings contribute to our understanding of the theoretical underpinnings and potential applications of feature decorrelation based SSL techniques.
-However, compared to connections between contrastive and feature decorrelation based methods, the relationship between MAE and contrastive or feature decorrelation based methods remains largely unknown.
+At first glance, these three types of self-supervised learning methods may seem distinct, but researchers have made progress in understanding their connections. \citet{garrido2022duality} establish a duality between contrastive and feature decorrelation-based methods, shedding light on their fundamental connections and complementarity.
+Additionally, \citet{balestriero2022contrastive} unveil the links between popular feature decorrelation-based SSL methods and dimension reduction methods commonly employed in traditional unsupervised learning.
+These findings contribute to our understanding of the theoretical underpinnings and potential applications of feature decorrelation-based SSL techniques.
+However, compared to connections between contrastive and feature decorrelation-based methods, the relationship between MAE and contrastive or feature decorrelation-based methods remains largely unknown.
 To the best of our knowledge, \cite{zhang2022mask} is the only paper that relates MAE to the alignment term in contrastive learning.

 Though progress has been made in understanding the existing self-supervised learning methods, the tools used in the literature are diverse.
-As contrastive and feature decorrelation based learning usually use two augmented views of the same image, one prominent approach is analyzing the mutual information between two views~\citep{oord2018representation, shwartz2023information, shwartz2023compress}.
+As contrastive and feature decorrelation-based learning usually use two augmented views of the same image, one prominent approach is analyzing the mutual information between two views~\citep{oord2018representation, shwartz2023information, shwartz2023compress}.
 A unified toolbox to understand and improve self-supervised methods is needed.
 Recently, \cite{bach2022information, skean2023dime} have considered generalizing the traditional information-theoretic quantities to the matrix regime.
 Interestingly, we find these quantities can be powerful tools in understanding and improving existing self-supervised methods regardless of whether they are contrastive, feature decorrelation-based, or masking-based \citep{he2022masked}.